eChook/documentation/troubleshooting/bluetooth.md

 **If you see data as above:**&#x20;

-If you are running unmodified eChook Arduino code, the eChook board is working as it should, the issue is app related.
-Double check the correct Bluetooth device is selected in the Omni app.
-If that doesn't change it, try reinstalling the app. \
+If you are running unmodified eChook Arduino code, the eChook board is working as it should and the issue is app-related.
+Double-check that the correct Bluetooth device is selected in the Omni app.
+If that does not fix it, try reinstalling the app. \
-If you have modified the eChook Arduino code, re-flash the latest release from github.
+If you have modified the eChook Arduino code, re-flash the latest release from GitHub.

-If neither of these fixes your issue, contact us for further help.
+If neither of these fixes your issue, contact us on the forum or webchat for further help.

 **If you don't see data as above:**

 The Arduino is not sending data out.
-Re-flash the latest Arduino code release from github and try again.
-If the issue persists, contact us for further help.
+Re-flash the latest Arduino code release from GitHub and try again.
+If the issue persists, contact us on the forum or webchat for further help.

 ## Incompatible HC-05 Bluetooth Modules

 As of late 2024, a new 'HC-05' compatible module has started being sold.
 It's being advertised as a standard HC-05 module, but is actually a Bluetooth Low Energy device.
 This uses a completely different wireless communication protocol than HC-05 modules and as such, is incompatible.
 Suppliers selling this module appear generally (and genuinely) unaware, and are still marketing it as a Bluetooth 2.0 device.
 These new Bluetooth Low Energy devices look very similar to the compatible HC-05 modules so easily slip under the radar.

-Unfortunately the batch of HC-05 modules I bought for the V2.0 kits appears to have been a mix of good modules and Low Energy modules.
-The random ones I sampled before kitting were all good, and at the time I was not aware of the incompatible versions existing, but two teams (so far - 05/2025) have reported receiving incorrect modules.
+Unfortunately, the batch of HC-05 modules I bought for the V2.0 kits appears to have been a mix of good modules and Low Energy modules.
+The random ones I sampled before kitting were all good, and at the time I was not aware of the incompatible versions existing, but two teams (as of 05/2025) have reported receiving incorrect modules.

 If you have purchased an eChook Nano V2.0 kit from Greenpower and have verified that your module is a Bluetooth Low Energy device in the Bluetooth Serial app, as described above, email support@greenpower.co.uk, cc'ing info@echook.uk with a screenshot showing the eChook appearing in the Bluetooth LE tab of the Bluetooth Serial App, a picture of the Bluetooth module, and an invoice of your original kit purchase.